zdw520qq/recycle-bin/README.md

 # guide

 - rm
-delete the file or do fold, and a timestamp will append the fileName or foldName.
+delete(move) the file or fold, and a timestamp will append the fileName or foldName.

 ```